Robert Taylor incident

 In ufology, the Taylor Incident, a.k.a.
-Livingston Incident or Dechmont Woods Encounter is the name given to claims of sighting an extraterrestrial spacecraft on Dechmont Law in Livingston, West Lothian, Scotland, in 1979 by forester Robert "Bob" Taylor (1919–2007).
+Livingston Incident or Dechmont Woods Encounter, is the name given to a claimed 1979 sighting of an unidentified flying object (UFO) by forester Robert "Bob" Taylor on Dechmont Law in Livingston, West Lothian, Scotland.

 When Taylor returned home from a trip to Dechmont Law dishevelled, his clothes torn and with grazes to his chin and thighs, he claimed he had encountered a "flying dome" which tried to pull him aboard.
 Due to his injuries, the police recorded the matter as a common assault and the incident is popularly promoted as the "only example of an alien sighting becoming the subject of a criminal investigation".

 Taylor's story

-According to Taylor, a forestry worker for the Livingston Development Corporation, on 9 November 1979, he parked his pickup truck at the side of a road near the M8 motorway and walked along a forest path up the side of Dechmont Law with his dog, red setter, Lara.
+According to Taylor, a forestry worker for the Livingston Development Corporation, on 9 November 1979 he parked his pickup truck at the side of a road near the M8 motorway and walked along a forest path up the side of Dechmont Law with his dog, red setter Lara.

-At 10am, he rounded a corner, in Deans Forest, to see the object.
-Taylor reported seeing what he described as a "flying dome" or a large, circular sphere approximately 7 yd in diameter, hovering above the forest floor in a clearing about 530 yd away from his truck.
-Taylor described the object as "a dark metallic material with a rough texture like sandpaper" featuring an outer rim "set with small propellers".
+At 10 a.m., he rounded a corner in Deans Forest and saw the object.
+Taylor reported seeing what he described as a "flying dome" or a large circular sphere approximately 7 yd in diameter, hovering above the forest floor in a clearing about 530 yd away from his truck.
+Taylor described the object as made of "a dark metallic material with a rough texture like sandpaper", and featuring an outer rim "set with small propellers".

-Taylor claims he experienced a foul odour "like burning brakes" and that smaller spheres "similar to sea mines" had seized him and were dragging him in the direction of the larger object when he lost consciousness.
-According to Taylor, he later awoke and the objects were gone, but he could not start his truck, so he walked back to his home in Livingston.
-He lived at 4 Broomyknowe Drive, at Livingston Station (now Deans, West Lothian), near Livingston United F.C..
+Taylor claims he experienced a foul odour "like burning brakes" and that smaller spheres "similar to sea mines" seized him and were dragging him in the direction of the larger object when he lost consciousness.
+According to Taylor, when he later awoke, his dog was barking furiously and the objects were gone, but he could not start his truck, so he walked back to his home in Livingston.
+He lived at 4 Broomyknowe Drive, at Livingston Station (now Deans, West Lothian), near Livingston United F.C.
 He had been a forestry worker for 15 years.

 Later he moved to Berrydale Road in Blairgowrie and Rattray.
-Livingston Development Corporation (LDC) agreed to add a commemorative plaque in 1990, due to its inevitable worldwide notoriety.
-It was the world's first, and installed in January 1992.
+Livingston Development Corporation (LDC) agreed to add a commemorative plaque, installed in January 1992.

 Police investigation

-Taylor's wife reported that when he arrived home on foot, he appeared dishevelled and muddy with torn clothing and ripped trousers.
-His wife called the police and a doctor, who treated him for grazes to his chin and thighs.
-His wife Mary telephoned Malcolm Drummond, the head of the Corporation.
-Police accompanied Taylor to the site where he claimed he received his injuries.
-They found "ladder-shaped marks" in the ground where Taylor said he saw the large spherical object and other marks that Taylor said were made by the smaller, mine-like objects.
+Taylor's wife, Mary, reported that when he arrived home on foot, he appeared dishevelled and muddy with torn clothing and ripped trousers.
+She called the police and a doctor, who treated him for grazes to his chin and thighs.
+His wife telephoned Malcolm Drummond, the head of the Livingston Development Corporation.
+Police accompanied Taylor to the site where he claimed he had received his injuries.
+They found "ladder-shaped marks" in the ground where Taylor said he had seen the large spherical object and other marks that Taylor said had been made by the smaller mine-like objects.
 Police recorded the matter as a criminal assault.